jasmin-lang/jasmin/compiler/doc/dmasm.md

 * A *machine register* denoted by a string.
   These are fixed and cannot be renamed.
   (Syntax: `%rax`, ...)
-* A virtual register denoted by a string and a list of compile-time expressions.
+* A pseudo-register denoted by a string and a list of compile-time expressions.
   (Syntax: `x[i]`, `x[i,j]`, ...)